 Be prepared and have a plan for the medications you need to take and exactly when you need to take them, including what to do if you have an asthma flare-up.
 We have templates available on our website to make it easy.

 If you have asthma, always carry your reliever with you

 Your reliever is your emergency asthma first aid medication.
 Don’t be without it.

-If you have hay fever (seasonal allergic rhinitis) only, see your GP or pharmacist
+If you have hay fever (seasonal allergic rhinitis) only, see your doctor or pharmacist

-Ask your GP or pharmacist about the available treatments including intranasal corticosteroid sprays and make a hay fever treatment plan.
+Ask your doctor or pharmacist about the available treatments including intranasal corticosteroid sprays and make a hay fever treatment plan.
 It is also important you check you don’t have any suggestion of asthma and assess your specific risk of thunderstorm asthma.
-Plan what you need to do, which may include having an asthma reliever puffer appropriately available during grass pollen season (these are available from pharmacies without a prescription) and know how to use them properly, including asthma first aid.
+Plan what you need to do, which may include having an asthma reliever puffer appropriately available during grass pollen season (these are available from pharmacies without a prescription) and know how to use them properly, including Asthma First Aid.

 Know the Asthma First Aid steps (and make sure your loved ones do, too!)

 Everyone should know the symptoms of asthma and what to do if someone is having an asthma attack.

 Check out our pollen monitoring page for the best pollen monitoring stations and apps.
 Check them daily in pollen monitoring season so you know your local pollen count.